jforseth210/Budgetix/README.md

 **Once a wallet is deleted, it is _gone forever!_** To delete a wallet, simply navigate to the 'delete [your wallet name]' button.
 You will be prompted to confirm deletion.
 Once you hit confirm, the entire wallet will be deleted!

+## Developer Guide
+### Running our Unit Tests
+1. Upon up the Terminal Command Prompt within your IDE.
+2. Type in ```./gradlew test```
+3. All of the tests created for our program will run and display whether they are successful or not.

+### Accessing Documentation
+1. Navigate to the 'build' folder.
+2. Within the 'build' folder, navigate to 'docs.'
+3. Find the 'index.html' file.
+Open this file in the browser of your choice and browse through our javadoc for our classes, interfaces, and methods!